aimms/how-to/C_Deployment/ReceiveMessages.rst

 #.
 The server sessions should pass messages to the data session.
 Only for the first server session, `pro::clientQueueID` is valid reference to a queue for the data session.
 This is why all these server sessions post their messages on the queue created in the first step.

 #.
-When these server sessions pass their message, it should somehow be stored and displayed in the data session.
+When these server sessions pass their message, it should be stored and displayed in the data session.

 A potential implementation can be downloaded :download:`here <../Resources/C_Deployment/RegularJob/ReceiveMessages.zip>` .

-To operate this app, just press the button and watch messages appearing.
+To operate this app, just press the button and watch messages appear.

 .. include:: ../includes/form.def